pesalerno/PUMAgenomics/README.md

 The results of what we found for the different filters can be found [here](https://github.com/pesalerno/PUMAgenomics/blob/master/maf-filters.results.txt).

+We found in our fastQC results shown [here]()*add picture from result* that after base #94 there were a high number of SNPs which were likely due to error.
+To filter them out, we first saw the number of times base #90-96 were found in a given SNP list.
+The code used and results can be found [here](https://github.com/pesalerno/PUMAgenomics/blob/master/filtering_code.md).

+We eliminated those loci using ***plink*** with the following code:

 7. Re-running **populations** with a whitelist of loci and individuals that passed filters
 ------